 How I produce my tapes

-Cotton tape isn’t my only medium, but since I first came across it in art school it has been giving me a lot to chew on.
+Cotton tape isn’t my only medium, but ever since I first came across it back in art school, it has been giving me a lot to chew on.
 Like a lot of students, I was fascinated by materials, both the materials of art and of non-art.
-I had been cutting into canvas, to open up an ‘interior’ in painting, and this was one direction in the work.
-But as a starting point I found cut canvas somehow lacking integrity, in a physical sense.
+I had been cutting into canvas, to open up an ‘interior’, much the way the mind is interior to the face. [this is for a different post]

 Another strand of my work at art school was masking, in the usual tradition of hard-edge abstraction.
 Yet the image I was masking was actually representational – I was reproducing the glow of reflected colour.
 In this process, I discovered that the discarded masking tape had a story to tell of its own, but I was bothered by its imperfections – it’s not very archival, and I was in the business of making stuff that was going to go the historical distance.
 So I started to look for a material that I could use to mask off my lines, but which could then do its own thing.

 When I came across these lengths of haberdasher’s tape in Lincraft one day, I thought I’d hit gold.
-It’s pre-made, for one thing, so I didn’t have to cut it, and it comes in different widths, but more than that, it’s finished, in that it has its own edges.
-The warp threads are woven back into the tape at the edges.
+It’s pre-made, for one thing, so I didn’t have to cut it, and it comes in different widths, but more than that, it’s selvedged – the warp threads woven back into the tape at the edges.
 The warp of cut canvas, on the other hand, is exposed at the edge, and the lengthwise threads can also be cut, making it uneven and potentially leading it to fray.

 This word ‘potentially’ is salient here.
 I don’t have a problem with the canvas fraying– as such – it is usually already painted when you cut it.
 It’s more the potentiality that I’m alive to, its sense of inherent disintegration.